Skip to main content

 Three separate notification steps are required for any annexation:

-1. U.S. Mail —- A resolution describing the territory proposed for annexation, including the plan of services, must be “promptly” sent by first class mail to the last known address listed in the office of the property assessor for each property owner of record within the territory proposed for annexation a minimum of fourteen (14) calendar days before a public hearing on the proposed annexation.
+1. U.S. Mail —- A resolution describing the territory proposed for annexation, including the plan of services, must be “promptly” sent by first class mail to the last known address listed in the office of the property assessor for each property owner of record within the territory proposed for annexation a minimum of twenty-one (21) calendar days before a public hearing on the proposed annexation.

 2. Posting —– Three (3) copies of the resolution must be posted both in the territory that is proposed for annexation and in a like number of places within the municipality proposing the annexation.